rcarrata/acm-lab-deploy/README.md

 ### Modes

-* Basic: Install only RHACM
+* Basic: Install only RHACM with RBAC and Sealed Secrets.
+No Addons installed.
 * Full: Install RHACM with Addons (Observability, CSO, OPA, etc)

 ### Automatic Deployment